protontypes/open-sustainable-technology/README.md

 - [PASTIS](https://github.com/VSainteuf/pastis-benchmark) - A benchmark dataset for panoptic and semantic segmentation of agricultural parcels from satellite time series.
 - [XPalm](https://github.com/PalmStudio/XPalm.jl) - A process-based model for simulating oil palm (Elaeis guineensis) growth and development.
 - [Lychen](https://github.com/lychen-lab/lychen) - An environmental and agricultural symbiosis platform aiming to connect diverse actors across the local territory.
+- [QBMS](https://github.com/icarda/QBMS) - This R package assists breeders in linking data systems with their analytic pipelines, a crucial step in digitizing breeding processes.

 ## Emissions